 You will most likely have a will as part of your estate plan.
 One of the items you will have to address in your will is who you want to oversee the distribution of your assets as specified in your will.
 This person is referred to as the executor.
 The executor is in charge of administering the decedent’s estate.
 This not only includes distributing assets and property per the instructions left in the will but also overseeing any other financial matters that the decedent had.

 When a person dies, their estate is required to go through the probate process.
 Typically, either the executor or the NJ estate planning lawyer overseeing the estate will file the will with the probate court that has jurisdiction over the location where the decedent lived.
 This process typically takes about one year before the estate can be settled.

 The first step is the probate system’s approval of the executor.
 If there is no will, no executor named in the will, the person named declines to be executor, or if the will is invalid, the court will also appoint someone as executor.
 The executor must be 18 years of age or older.

 If a person knows they will be an executor, it can be very helpful to address certain issues long before the decedent passes away.
 This will make the executor’s job easier, as well as make the probate process smoother.
 The testator – this is the person whose will it is – can make a list of all of their assets and debts for the executor.
 This can include all bank and investment accounts, such as stocks, retirement accounts, etc. List all debts also.

 The testator should also provide the contact information for their NJ estate planning lawyer.
-Giving information on professionals, such as financial advisors, is useful.
+Giving information to professionals, such as financial advisors, is useful.
 They can also provide the executor with any funeral arrangements they have made ahead of time.

 During the probate process, it is up to the executor to validate and pay all debts against the estate.
 The executor shouldn’t make distributions until after paying debts.
 The executor should also hesitate on taking a fee until debts are paid.